MIL - MAD

 Data is based on round-trip flight searches on KAYAK over the past month.

-The cheapest return flight from Milan to Madrid costs $77 on the route between Bergamo (BGY) and Madrid (MAD).
-Over the past month, this route was, on average, 56% cheaper than other Milan-Madrid routes.
+The absolute cheapest return flight from Milan to Madrid costs $72 on the route between Milan Malpensa Airport (MXP) and Madrid (MAD).
+However, over the past month, flights between Bergamo (BGY) and Madrid (MAD) were, on average, 65% cheaper than other Milan-Madrid routes.
 The most popular route is between Milan Malpensa Airport (MXP) and Madrid (MAD).

 What’s the cheapest day of the week to fly from Milan to Madrid?